sirech/homepage2/src/pages/articles/2023-06-03-a-method-to-give-feedback/index.md

 *Impact* is the last part of the puzzle.
 What did the previous behavior _cause_, on you or somebody else?
 Talking about impact can be uncomfortable, but it's a necessary part of a complete piece of feedback.
 Based on this impact, the receiver can reflect and decide to do things differently the next time.

 Similarly to the behavior part, focus on what you saw.
 Using a fixed structure can feel forced, but it ensures consistency.
 When you're raising a thorny issue, this formula helps you concentrate on being as objective as possible.

-It's similar to the [STAR method](../the-behavioral-interview/) that's common in behavioral interviews if you think about it.
+Another example: I used to work in consulting.
+In my first project, we developed some CI/CD infrastructure for a traditional German company.
+I was a bit overwhelmed as I wasn't familiar with the tooling.
+A senior colleague gave me some harsh feedback about me being hesitant to make decisions, which was diminishing my credibility with the client.
+It wasn't easy to hear, I can tell you that much.

+However, my colleague was disciplined in how he delivered the feedback.
+He was concrete about the meeting he was referring to.
+He described the actions he was seeing from me.
+Lastly, while he was clear about the impact it was having, he wasn't judgemental.
+On the contrary, he was keen to support me.
+The structure made this tough message more digestible.
+Building a plan to address the issues felt a lot easier.

 ## Practice!